ntasfi/mobileControlBridge/README.md

   ] //end keys
 } //end Alpha
 ```

+The root key, in this case Alpha, is case sensitive.
+This tells the lib to watch the Alpha motion event on the device.

 You can have up to two keys added.
 Results might be wonky if you have more then two key as one magnitude is tested as gte and the other is lte.